DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-3. Click on "Domain" under "Member of" and type in the domain you want to connect too.
+3. Click "Domain" under "Member of" and type in the domain you want to connect to.

 <br>
 <br>